 Method Complaints about Part D prescription drugs - Contact Information CALL 1-844-810-7965 Calls to this number are free.
 Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
-Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m. ТТҮ 711 Calls to this number are free.
+Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
+TTY 711 Calls to this number are free.
 Between October 1 and March 31, representatives are available Monday-Sunday, 8 a.m. to 8 p.m.
 Between April 1 and September 30, representatives are available Monday-Friday, 8 a.m. to 8 p.m.
-FAX 1-844-273-2671 WRITE Appeals & Grievances Medicare Operations 7700 Forsyth Boulevard Saint Louis, MO 63105

-Method Complaints about Part D prescription drugs - Contact Information MEDICARE You can submit a complaint about Wellcare Dual Access (HMO D-SNP) directly to Medicare.
-To submit an online complaint to Medicare go to www.
-WEBSITE medicare.gov/MedicareComplaintForm/home.aspx .
+FAX 1-844-273-2671 WRITE Appeals & Grievances Medicare Operations 7700 Forsyth Boulevard Saint Louis, MO 63105 MEDICARE WEBSITE You can submit a complaint about Wellcare Dual Access (HMO D-SNP) directly to Medicare.
+To submit an online complaint to Medicare, go to www.medicare.gov/MedicareComplaintForm/home.aspx .